 How to See Who Follows You on Twitch Using a Mobile Device

-Normally, you can not access the Creator Dashboard, and thus the followers’ list, from a Mobile Device.
-Heck, you can’t even log in to your account, and to make matters worse, Twitch even actively prevents you from chatting on the mobile version of the site without using the Mobile App.
-If I had to guess, this is an anti-botting measure, which prevents artificial inflation of viewership numbers, as well as ad click fraud.
+To make matters worse, Twitch even actively prevents you from chatting on the mobile version of the site without using the Mobile App.
+If I had to guess, this is an anti-botting measure, which prevents artificial inflation of viewership numbers, as well as ad click fraud, which is a major issue on apps like Spotify.

-While I can’t help you get around the chat block, I can provide you an alternative means of seeing who follows you on Twitch using a Mobile device.
-What you will have to do, is utilize the browser bar on any web browser you like.
-From here, you can enter the link to the dashboard directly, navigating directly to the followers list in it’s entirety, provided that you first log in.
+While I can’t help you get around the chat block, I can provide you an alternative means of seeing who follows you on Twitch using a Mobile device:

-This process is also very similar for adding new moderators on a mobile device.
+This process is also very similar to adding new moderators on a mobile device.

 As a final step, I recommend creating a bookmark on your phone so that you can simply tap a button to go there again in the future.